-One visitor, Mrs. Brownie Newman of Glenn Canyon City.
-Utah, was present.
-The next meeting will be held Thursday.
+One visitor, Mrs. Brownie Newman of Glenn Canyon City, Utah, was present.
+The next meeting will be held Thursday, labeled for dry cleaning.
+Vests are attractive complements to pants and blouse suits.
+These may be of checked wools or knits.

 Wool seems to be a favorite fabric for the fall garments.
-Many of these are labeled for dry cleaning.
+Many of these are all her friends and customers to come see her!